 By Chuck Mikolajczak

-NEW YORK, Dec 8 (Reuters) - U.S. stocks dipped on Monday, after soft data in China and Japan raised global growth concerns, while a further drop in oil prices weighed on energy shares.
+NEW YORK, Dec 8 (Reuters) - U.S. stock index futures dipped on Monday, indicating the S&P 500 may retreat from its latest record high, as soft data in China and Japan kindled global growth concerns.

-Data showed China's exports grew at a slower-than-expected pace and imports dropped 6.7 percent in November, while Japan's economy shrank more than expected in the third quarter.
+* Economic data showed China’s exports rose at a slower than expected pace and imports dropped 6.7 percent in November, while Japan’s economy shrank more than expected in the third quarter.

-Energy was by far the worst performing S&P sector, down 1.5 percent, as Brent crude fell to a five-year low on predictions oversupply would keep building until next year.
-The index is down more than 10 percent for the year, making it the only one of the 10 major S&P sectors in negative territory for the year.
+* Energy shares may come under pressure on Monday as Brent crude fell to a new five-year low on predictions that oversupply would keep building until next year.
+The S&P energy index is down over 9 percent for the year, making it the only one of the 10 major S&P sectors in negative territory for the year.

 Futures snapshot at 8:06 a.m.
 EST (1306 GMT):

 * S&P 500 e-minis were down 6.75 points, or 0.33 percent, with 102,323 contracts changing hands.

 * Nasdaq 100 e-minis were down 12.5 points, or 0.29 percent, in volume of 20,143 contracts.

 * Dow e-minis were down 56 points, or 0.31 percent, with 16,440 contracts changing hands.
 (Editing by Bernadette Baum)